openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

      After you submit a payment for a verified certificate, you can view that payment at any time.
 For more information, see :ref:`View Order History`.

 #.
-After you enroll in the course, your dashboard opens automatically.
-When
+After you enroll in the course, on the website, your dashboard opens with
-   your dashboard opens, verify that the new course appears in your list of courses.
+   the new course added to your list of courses.
+In the mobile app, the new course opens.

-If you select **View Course** on your dashboard, the **Home** page for the course opens.
+On the website, select **View Course** on your dashboard to open the **Home** page for the course.
 If the course has already started, you can select the **Course** page to access released course materials.

 .. note:: Course instructors occasionally enroll learners directly in a course.
 If this is the case, you receive an email that contains a link to the course.
 Select the link to enroll in the course.

 ****************************
 Change Your Course Track